Cinnamon Raisin Sourdough Bread

 Make sure your sourdough is fed and ripe.
 Place all the ingredients (minus the filling ingredients) in a stand mixer fitted with a dough hook (or use your hands) and knead for about 5 minutes to form a soft dough (at least 10 minutes if kneading by hand).

-Place the dough in a lightly greased bowl, cover loosely with plastic wrap, and let it rise in a warm place for 60-90 minutes or until doubled in size. **Prepare the filling in advance by combining the sugar and cinnamon in a bowl and beating the egg and water in a separate bowl.
+Place the dough in a lightly greased bowl, cover loosely with plastic wrap, and let it sit in a warm place for 60-90 minutes or until doubled in size. **Prepare the filling in advance by combining the sugar and cinnamon in a bowl and beating the egg and water in a separate bowl.

 Punch the dough down and transfer it to a lightly greased work surface.
 Use your fingers to evenly spread the dough into a large rectangle about 6×22 inches.
 Generously brush the top with the egg mixture.